gitlabhq/gitlabhq/doc/administration/plugins.md

    For an installation from source the path is usually `/home/git/gitlab/plugins/`.
 For Omnibus installs the path is usually `/opt/gitlab/embedded/service/gitlab-rails/plugins`.
-1. Inside the `plugins` directory, create a file with a name of your choice, but without spaces or sepcial characters.
+1. Inside the `plugins` directory, create a file with a name of your choice, but without spaces or special characters.
 1. Make the hook file executable and make sure it's owned by git.
 1. Write the code to make the plugin function as expected.
 Plugin can be in any language.
 Ensure the 'shebang' at the top properly reflects the language